 - Credit card—VISA, MasterCard, Discover, and American Express are accepted online for tuition payments.
 A 2.85 percent convenience fee is assessed on all credit card payments.

 Every semester, your student will be asked to approve or decline several services offered to all Wright State students.
 Review the options below with your student so they are prepared to decide on each of these options during registration.

-RaiderCash is loaded to your student's Wright 1 Card (student ID) and can be used anywhere the card is accepted, including most campus vending machines and laundry facilities.
+RaiderCash is loaded to your student's Wright 1 Card (student ID) and can be used anywhere the card is accepted, including most campus vending machines.
 RaiderCash does not expire—the balance rolls over from semester to semester and year to year.
 Refunds are available upon request when your student permanently separates from the university.

 Adding RaiderCash to Your STUDENT'S Wright1 Card

-Your student can make RaiderCash deposits online through your WINGS Express account, at the Wright1 Card Center at 238 Student Union, the Dunbar Library circulation desk, or at multiple deposit stations on campus.
+Your student can make RaiderCash deposits online through their WINGS Express account at the Wright1 Card Center, the Dunbar Library circulation desk, or at multiple deposit stations on campus.
 You also have the ability to deposit funds on your student's RaiderCash account provided your student gives you access to do so through WINGS, our university portal.